 How Often Should You Change Your Skincare Routine?

-If you’re wondering when to change your skincare routine, the answer may differ for each person, but there are few determinants to look out for:
+If you’re wondering when to change your skincare routine, the answer may differ for each person, but there are a few determinants to look out for:

 It’s the start of a new season.

 “Just as you’d change your wardrobe from summer to winter, skin needs change as well,” says Sarah LaGreca, Director of Education at Origins.
 Lining up your skincare swap with the change of seasons is one easy way to keep your routine fresh and ensure you’re meeting your skin’s needs.
 That’s because the difference in temperature and humidity affects our skin.
 “Often, in the winter, for example, skin may require extra hydration to combat the cold, dry air,” LaGreca says.
 Consider picking up a heavier, cream-based moisturizer to lock in hydration on the coldest days.
-In the summer, swap it out for something lighter, like a gel-moisturizer to help keep your skin hydrated and balanced—even in the heat.
+In the summer, swap it out for something lighter, like a gel moisturizer to help keep your skin hydrated and balanced—even in the heat.

 Your product isn’t meeting your skin goals.

 “If your skin doesn’t feel comfortable or you notice it doesn’t look its best, it may be time to switch up your routine,” LaGreca says.
 If you’re dealing with breakouts, rashes, dry patches, dark spots, or dullness, it may be a sign something needs to change.
-Often, this can be the result of not buying the the right product for your skin type or goals.
+Often, this can be the result of not buying the right product for your skin type or goals.
 A dermatologist or esthetician can help you figure out exactly what ingredients will work best for you.

 Your routine doesn’t spark joy.

 Marie Kondo’s genius logic around decluttering can also apply to skincare.
-Maybe the scent of your moisturizer is turning you off, you don’t love the texture of a product, or you’re simply ready to for a change.
+Maybe the scent of your moisturizer is turning you off, you don’t love the texture of a product, or you’re simply ready for a change.
 That’s ok!
-While your skincare routine is designed to help you feel good in your skin, it’s also about bringing a moment of calming self-care to your day, so it should leave you smiling, not soured.
+While your skincare routine is designed to help you feel good in your skin, it’s also about bringing a moment of calming self-care to your day, so it should leave you smiling, not sour.